 This is a really tricky time of year for us sober people.
-There are numerous parties and social events to navigate, family pressures mount, money flows through our fingers like water and bullshit marketing messages about booze are everywhere.
+There are numerous parties and social events to navigate (not in every part of the world due to COVID 19, but still here in New Zealand), plus mounting family pressures, many demands on our wallets and booze, booze, booze everywhere.

 My first sober Christmas & New Year's was a big deal .. scary, tricky, emotional and really full-on.
 But I got through it with the help of legendary sober blogger Mr Sponsorpants' Annual Holiday Survival Guide, and a bunch of techniques that I will share here.